-If you live in New South Wales, Queensland, South Australia, Tasmania or the Australian Capital Territory, you are covered by the National Energy Customer Framework (NECF).
-In Victoria, Northern Territory and Western Australia energy consumers’ protections are provided through local legislation.
+If you live in the ACT, NSW, Queensland, South Australia or Tasmania, you're covered by the National Energy Customer Framework (NECF).
+In the Northern Territory, Victoria and Western Australia, energy consumers’ protections are provided through local legislation.

 Under the NECF you have the right to arrange for your meter to be tested if you believe it is faulty.
 You should contact your retailer to make arrangements for a meter test.
 However, if the meter is found to be working correctly, you can be charged for the cost of the meter test.
 This cost may vary, so you should confirm the amount you may be charged before asking for a meter test.

-Under the NECF, your retailer must issue you with a bill at least once every three months.
+Under the NECF, your retailer must issue you with a bill at least once every 3 months.
 If your bill is an estimate, it will be based on your previous consumption usage for a similar time period.
-Once the retailer has obtained an actual meter read, it is their responsibility to adjust the next bill accordingly—this may involve a credit to your account if the bill was overestimated or a further payment request if the bill was underestimated.
+Once the retailer has obtained an actual meter read, it is their responsibility to adjust the next bill accordingly.
+This may involve a credit to your account if the bill was over-estimated or a further payment request if the bill was under-estimated.

 Contact your retailer as soon as possible.
 Your retailer must review your bill if you request them to do this.
-If you are still not happy after that has happened, you can talk to the energy ombudsman in your state or territory.
+If you're not satisfied after that has happened, you can talk to the energy ombudsman in your state or territory.

-Depending on the type of energy offer you are on, a retailer can increase the price (tariff rate) of your energy.
-Your retailer must tell you about this price increase no later than the date of your next bill (except in Queensland, where they need to tell you at least 10 days before any price increase applies).
+Depending on the type of energy offer you're on, a retailer can increase the price (tariff rate) of your energy.
+Your retailer must tell you about this price increase 5 business days before the change (except in Queensland, where they need to tell you at least 10 days before any price increase applies).

-If you are unhappy with the new tariff rates you can shop around for a different offer that is more suitable to your needs and usage.
-However, if you have signed a time-based contract, some retailers may charge a fee for exiting it early: make sure you know the details of your existing contract before you make arrangements to switch to a new offer or a new retailer.
+If you're unhappy with the new tariff rates you can shop around for a different offer that is more suitable to your needs and usage.
+However, if you've signed a time-based contract, some retailers may charge a fee for exiting it early: make sure you know the details of your existing contract before you make arrangements to switch to a new offer or a new retailer.

-I have received a disconnection notice—what should I do?
+I've received a disconnection notice.
+What should I do?

 You can receive a disconnection notice for a range of reasons, but most commonly it will be triggered by a failure to pay your bill on time.